Kong/kongponents/docs/components/multiselect.md

 ### itemCreationValidator

 Prop for passing a function for input validation when item creation is enabled.
-The function takes query input string as a single parameter and should return a `boolean` value.
-When a function passed through `itemCreationValidator` returns `false`, add new value button will be disabled.
+The function takes query input string as a single parameter and must return a `boolean` value.
+When a function passed through `itemCreationValidator` returns `false`, the _Add new value_ button will be disabled.

 <KMultiselect
   :filter-function="itemCreationValidatorFilterFunction"